 Create new document templates

-1. Once you have access to manage templates, click on Enable to start configuring forms.
+1. Once you have access to signature templates, click on Enable to start configuring forms.

 5. Choose or add the custom fields required to complete this template.

-You can choose from the existing list or add new fields by typing a field name in the Search field and clicking Add.
+You can choose from the existing list in Deputy or add new fields by typing a field name in the Search field and clicking Add.

-When you are done, click Set up template.
+When you have added all the custom fields you need, click Set up template.

 6. You will now be taken to a template generator, powered by Dropbox Sign.